berezaa/minershaven/README.md

 ## Usage

-Source files have been extracted, and are seen in src/
+Download [minershaven.rbxl](minershaven.rbxl) and open using [Roblox Studio](https://www.roblox.com/create)

-You can download the actual place files in places/.
+Source files have been extracted using rbxlx-to-rojo, and are seen in src/

 ## Creator
 * Andrew Bereza